 Holding long-term swings may be preferable for investors who are inactive in the market on a daily or weekly basis.
 However, always remember that it ties up your money and can trap you in a bad situation if the market starts to reverse.
 With intra-week swing trading, your money is never fixed.

 Swing trading is one of the easiest styles to learn and apply – way easier than day trading, for example.
-You don't have to possess a huge amount of knowledge to start swing trading, but you do need to:
+You don't have to possess a huge amount of knowledge to start swing trading, but you do need to understand how Forex and market psychology works and spend some time observing the markets to seize the best swing trading opportunities.

 That's the end of the swing trading overview.
 In the near future, we'll be posting an overview of a swing trading system for beginners.